 However, just a few years ago things were not that bad.
-In those bygone days [just kidding], people used to love and appreciate anything that offer ‘more’.
+In those bygone days [just kidding], people used to love and appreciate anything that offers ‘more’.
 Then YouTube, Mashable, Facebook and their likes came into being and started us to show that ‘more’ can be ‘beautiful’.
 Then things turned for the worse.
-People in an attempt to imitate their success, started going overboard with the concept of producing ‘more’.
+People in an attempt to imitate their success started going overboard with the concept of producing ‘more’.

 Do Not Produce Garbage

 I have seen people creating a long list of keywords for say 250 keywords and they just mail that list to their content marketing department so that they can produce 250 articles within the next few days.
 Sounds awesome?
-Of course it sounds.
+Of course, it sounds.
 But in the mad rush to secure higher rankings in a set of new keywords and getting the bigger marketing pie, we often tend to ignore something very important.

 The purpose of writing content is not to fill out a page with keywords included in it rather; writers have a bigger role to play.
-They have to write something that should educate the readers, make them feel that they have learnt something new and interesting.
+They have to write something that should educate the readers, make them feel that they have learned something new and interesting.
 So, when you are churning out content mechanically, you are simply going to defeat the purpose.

 The only way you can increase the brand value of the organization you are working with is by publishing great quality work.
 You should not take the shortest route to success by rephrasing existing articles.
 Rather you should do some research and then come up with something brilliant and thought provoking.
 And there is no need to expand the article just for the sake for meeting word count.
 If it is short, be it.
 No need to stretch it.

 The Future of Content Marketing